floresre56/adp-workforce-now/README.md

 - **Git**: For version control.

 ## Author
-- **Name**: Mauricio Lavoie
+- **Name**: Rebecca Flores
-- **Email**: mauricio.lavoie89@outlook.com
+- **Email**: floresrebecca56@outlook.com
 - **Website**: adp workforce now
-- Mauricio Lavoie is an experienced software developer with a strong background in web development and human capital management systems.
+- Rebecca Flores is an experienced software developer with a strong background in web development and human capital management systems.
 - With over a decade of experience, Mauricio excels in coding, problem-solving, and mentoring.
-- His passion for technology and helping others drives him to create efficient, user-friendly solutions.
+- Her passion for technology and helping others drives him to create efficient, user-friendly solutions.

 ## Getting Started